 Asylum seekers did not have the right to work when the old Asylum Act was in force.
-Only after the Employment of Foreigners Act was adopted at the end of 2014, asylum seekers were recognized as members of specific category of foreigners entitled to obtain the work permit.
+Only after the Employment of Foreigners Act was adopted at the end of 2014, asylum seekers were recognised as members of a specific category of foreigners entitled to obtain the work permit.

 Also, one of the biggest concerns regarding access to the labour market is the fact that 4 out 7 Asylum Centres are located in remote areas in Serbia, where the unemployment rate in general is quite high (Tutin, Sjenica, Vranje and Bogovađa) and where access to job opportunities is extremely limited.
 For that reason and bearing in mind that genuine asylum seekers strive to integrate into society as quickly as possible, referring asylum seekers to remote asylum centres or in reception centres has an evident and discouraging effect on their aspiration to stay in Serbia.

 The Rulebook on Work Permits governs the procedure for issuing and extending work permits, as well as the criteria that one must meet in order to receive the permit.
-In order to be issued a personal work permit asylum seeker need to fill in the application form, pay the administrative fee and submit a certified copy of the identity card and a certified copy of asylum application.
-The fee for obtaining the work permit is too high, and it is clear that asylum seekers would not be able to afford it without a support by CSOs.
-The fee is 14,360 dinars (around 121 EUR) plus the fee for lodging the request for working permits which is around 330,00 dinars (a around 3 EUR).
+In order to be issued a personal work permit asylum seekers need to fill in the application form, pay the administrative fee and submit a certified copy of their identity card and a certified copy of asylum application.
+The fee for obtaining the work permit is too high, and it is clear that asylum seekers would not be able to afford it without the support of CSOs.
+The fee is 14,360 dinars (around 121 EUR) plus the fee for lodging the request for a working permit which is around 330.00 dinars (around 3 EUR).
 Still, there is a possibility of exemption from paying expenses in special cases provided for in the GAPA, but in practice it applies only to persons who are staying in ACs or PCs.

 However, as it was noted by A11, asylum seekers in Serbia do not have effective access to right to work due to the following reasons: